Option 1 and Option 2 Internal Procedures

-This procedure starts with the assumption that an ID and IT have been assigned to support the course development effort with Option 1 being used.
+This procedure starts with the assumption that an instructional designer (ID) and an instructional technologist (IT) have been assigned to support the course development effort, with Option 1 being selected.

-- ID and IT reviews ID&T Course Development Support Request Form and schedule initial meeting with appropriate attendees.
+- The ID and IT will review the ID&T Course Development Support Request Form and will schedule the initial meeting with appropriate attendees.
 The purpose of this meeting is to:

-- Discuss that Option 1 was selected and what that means regarding course development
+- Discuss the Option 1 design and development process.

-- Discuss preferred approach to the development process and ensure agreement
+- Discuss the preferred approach to the development process and ensure agreement.

-- Establish schedule to ensure the course is ready for the term to be offered
+- Establish a development schedule to ensure the course is ready for the term to be offered.

-- ID or IT will provide status reporting of the course each month
+- The ID or IT will provide a status report of the course each month to include:

-- Showing start date, expected completion date, and “On-Track” or “In Jeopardy”
+- Project start date, expected completion date, and project status, either "On-Track” or “In Jeopardy”.